Dreamfarer/UZH/README.md

 > To date, this project only includes tasks from the lecture _Informatics I_ which are being distributed over the ACCESS platform.
 In the future, it is planned to incorporate a handful of assignments, guides and information for other lectures.

+!!!
+DISCLAIMER !!!

+This repository is meant as a guideline and helping hand if you get stuck on a task.
+It is not the idea that you just copy + paste the answers, but use the solution as insipration on what's missing in your own code.
+This also counts for the provided tests.
+It can be boring to form them yourself, but it helps you understand the task better and obviously you don't have tests provided when working on real coding problems.

 ## Contributing
 There is nothing worse than being forced into a certain coding style.
 Having only one solution provided promotes exactly that.
 Read through the following guide and share your solution today to contribute to a diverse range of styles and approaches.
 This is the only way we can make sure other students find a satisfactory answer to their questions.